FernandoLpz/Text-Classification-LSTMs-PyTorch/README.md

 The aim of this repository is to show a baseline model for text classification by implementing a LSTM-based model coded in PyTorch.
 In order to provide a better understanding of the model, it will be used a Tweets dataset provided by <a href="https://www.kaggle.com/c/nlp-getting-started">Kaggle</a>

+If you want to delve into the details regarding how the text was pre-processed, how the sequences were generated, how the neural network was built from the LSTMCells and how the model was trained, I highly recommend reading the blog:
+<a href="https://towardsdatascience.com/text-classification-with-pytorch-7111dae111a6">Text Classification with PyTorch</a>

 ## 1. Data
 As it was mentioned above, the implemented dataset is about Tweets regarding fake news.
 The ``raw``dataset contains some unnecessary columns which are going to be removed in the preprocessing step, in the end, we will be working with a dataset with a head such as this: